dudyas6/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-A-Sketch
-Etch-A-Sketch HTML Game.
+This is a little Etch-A-Sketch HTML Game i've created :).